ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     ![Select the VSTS repo](images/eclipse-select-repo3.png "Select the VSTS repo")

 1. We do not have any saved Eclipse projects in the repo.
 So, we can close the wizard now.
-We will instead import the project as a Maven project instead of Eclipse project.
+We will import the project as a Maven project instead of Eclipse project.
 In the **"Import Projects from Team Foundation Server"** window, click the **Cancel** button.

     ![Select the VSTS repo](images/eclipse-importprojects.png "Select the VSTS repo")